How to Transcribe Audio with Evernote: A Comprehensive Guide

 Evernote users who subscribe to the Free plan are limited in the number of devices they can log into, the number of notes they can make, and a cap on the length of audio recordings they can make and upload.

 The keyboard shortcuts to format text make manual transcription quick and easy in Evernote, because you can be more efficient when you don’t have to constantly move your hands to and from the trackpad, and the playback slider allows you to navigate to different sections in a recording with ease.
 The speech recognition engine in Evernote delivers transcripts in just a few seconds, including punctuation, so you can switch between manual and automatic transcription without compromising on quality.
-Transcribe audio with Evernote to be more efficient, as the tool allows you to make accurate, customizable, and easily shareable transcripts in seconds!
+Record and Transcribe audio with Evernote to be more efficient, as the tool allows you to make accurate, customizable, and easily shareable transcripts in seconds!

 Understanding Evernote's Transcription Features